Which typeface (or font if you prefer it that way – moogk explains the difference) is the easiest to read, especially by

 And to rub in the point alluded to in the previous paragraph: t’aint what ya do it’s the way how’s ya do it!
 Which is obvious really isn’t it?
 The perfect font for readability (we’ll call it Ay Carumba!), set too close together, would give you a perfect headache.
 You know that.

-Books have been written on how to lay out type, one of the best-regarded being The Elements of Typographic Style by Robert Bringhurst, about which, in relation to web pages in particular see The Elements of Typographic Style Applied to the Web.
+one of the best-regarded being The Elements of Typographic Style by Robert Bringhurst, about which, in relation to web pages in particular see The Elements of Typographic Style Applied to the Web.
 That book and others like it will not tell you which is the best font to use, it’ll give you guidelines on how to lay out a page.
 There’s a web page discussing the issue of layout for readability (not fonts note, but layout) at The 100% Easy-2-Read Standard.

 And now for something really sensible